“One

 technique is that they effortlessly blend Japanese terms

-and onomatopoeic sound effects into the fabric of their traditional
+and onomatopoeic sound effects into the fabric of their

-so fully engaged within seconds is a testament to the power
+listener can become so fully engaged within seconds is

-of these tales and the skill of the storytellers."
+a testament to the power of these tales and the skill of

 Jonatha and Harold Wright, storytellers,